Supporting our Ukrainian community since 2015, run and led by local Ukrainian families.

 Our sensory area was lit up with fish tubes and our disco lights.
 But what we all loved was the animals coming to visit.
 Colin the cockroach and Marvin the Millipede.
 We even fed some beaded dragons.

-The heart of the Big Red Bus Club is our daily stay and play for children under five and families.
-The stay and play runs 12.30pm - 3pm, weekdays term time only and is entirely volunteer run and led.
+We are a family wellbeing centre, free to use and running projects developed by local families, at the heart of the Big Red Bus Club is our daily stay and play for children under five and families.
+The stay and play runs 10am -12pm, weekdays term time only.

-Based in Charlton Park we also run projects that support our whole family approach to Wellbeing including supporting our volunteers to be empowered to lead us, supporting families with children with Special Educational Needs, Disabilty and overall supporting local families.
+Based in Charlton Park we also run projects that support our whole family approach to wellbeing including supporting families with children with Special Educational Needs, Disability, community events and a whole packed programme of activities that help us be healthy and happy families.

 Local kids put their baking skills to the test today as they tried out the Big Red Bus Club’s new mud kitchen designed and created for us by the great volunteers at Men in Sheds.